Skip to content

 Investment is more important for developing countries like India.
 The following points indicate the importance of investment:

-(i) It increases the employment because more jobs are created by new industries and infrastructural work.
+(i) It increases employment because more jobs are created by new industries and infrastructural work.

-(iii) It is very helpful to promote the technical progress of a country and this way improvement in the process, materials and products are possible.
+(iii) It is very helpful to promote the technical progress of a country and this way improvement in the process, materials and products is possible.
+(BCom Savings and Investments in India Notes Study Material)

 (iv) It is very helpful in the economic growth of a country because it helps an economy to produce more.